chef/chef-web-docs/chef_master/source/server_monitor.rst

       less /var/log/opscode/redis_lb/current
       2015-03-23_17:05:18.82516 [28676] 23 Mar 17:05:18.825 * The server is now ready to accept connections on port 16379

-4. Reconfigure the Chef server to re-populate Redis:
+4. Reconfigure the Chef Infra Server to re-populate Redis:

    .. code-block:: bash